Custom Domains

 Adding a Custom Domain

 First, if you haven’t already, create a web service on Render.
-See Getting Started for sample applications.
+See Quickstarts in the navigation bar for sample applications.

 Then go to the Settings tab for your service.
 You’ll see the Custom Domains section further down the page.